AgouraCSHS/AgouraCSHS.github.io/README.md

 ## Agoura Computer Science Club

+This is for Agoura High School - Under construction!

 You can use the [editor on GitHub](https://github.com/AgouraCSHS/AgouraCSHS.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.